 Henry was called ‘obsessive’, ‘syphilitic’ and a ‘self-indulgent wife murderer and tyrant’ amongst other things by participants.

-Robert Wilton, author of The Spider of Sarajevo, called the Tudor king ‘a gross man-child, wilfully and capriciously dangerous to everything around him including the country’. he also said that, psychologically, Henry ‘barely made it out of infancy, let alone adolescence, and ruled with little more policy than petulant self-gratification’.
+Robert Wilton, author of The Spider of Sarajevo, called Henry ‘a gross man-child, wilfully and capriciously dangerous to everything around him including the country’.
+He also said that, psychologically, Henry ‘barely made it out of infancy, let alone adolescence, and ruled with little more policy than petulant self-gratification’.

 Despite being responsible for over 50,000 deaths as King, it is Henry’s eldest daughter, Queen Mary, that has been remembered for executions, earning her the title ‘Bloody Mary’.
-Estimates vary up to the figure of 72,000 people, and yet Mary was responsible for little more than 300 lives, something of a moderate compared to her father.
+Estimates vary up to the figure of 72,000 people died on Henry’s orders, and yet Mary was responsible for little more than 300 lives, something of a moderate compared to her father.

 The survey was carried out by HWA to mark the Harrogate History festival, taking place 22-25 October; the festival will feature big names in the field including Melvyn Bragg, Ken Follett and Kate Mosse.

-Henry II was placed third, with 6%; the King began the conquest of Ireland, tried to bring the church under command of the Monarch, and survived a rebellion from all three of his sons.
+Henry II was placed third in the positive rankings, with 6%; the King began the conquest of Ireland, tried to bring the church under command of the Monarch, and survived a rebellion from all three of his sons.

 Just one writer, SD Sykes, author of the historical novel Plague Land, voted for Elizabeth II as the best Monarch.
-She said ‘she [The Queen] does the perfect job of being a dutiful but detached and neutral head of state’.
+She said The Queen ‘does the perfect job of being a dutiful but detached and neutral head of state’.
 She added that ‘as hereditary monarch, I’m happy that she keeps her opinions to herself’.

 Writers were quizzed about their favourite lesser-known Monarchs, too.
 Here, Matilda, Queen Anne, Queen Aethelflaed of Mercia, and Athelstan (the first king of all England) were listed.